encode42/MatrixChecks/README.md

 4. If you downloaded a file besides `checks.yml` or `language.yml`, rename the file to `checks.yml`/`language.yml`.
 5. Run `/matrix reload`!

-Alternatively, you can just run `/matrix dlcfg WHHAYCJPPS` in-game
+Alternatively, you can just run `/matrix dlcfg GWHVSHDCCY` in-game
 to download the latest stable build of MatrixChecks.
 (This ID changes!)
 The downside is that all comments are removed and the file size is reduced.